SolaceSamples/solace-samples-amqp-qpid-jms1/docs/_tutorials/persistence-with-queues.md

 The goal of this tutorial is to demonstrate how to use JMS 1.1 API over AMQP using the Solace Message Router.
 This tutorial will show you:

-1. How to send a persistent message to a durable queue that exists on the Solace message router
+1. How to send a persistent message to a durable queue on the Solace message router
 2. How to bind to this queue and receive a persistent message

 ## Solace message router properties